mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+It's actually not a feature, it's kind of architectural change. so user can deploy old version csi driver to disable it.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime